 - Be mindful of the dress code.
 Whether for online interviews or in-person events, it is always important to dress professionally and present a positive image of yourself.
 This doesn't mean you need to purchase expensive clothing; simply ensure your attire is neat and appropriate.
-If you are unsure about the dress code, do not hesitate to ask the National Secretary and prepare accordingly. - Practice for your interviews with people at your disposal (e.g. friends, professors et cetera) or however you prefer.
+If you are unsure about the dress code, do not hesitate to ask the National Secretary and prepare accordingly. - Practice for your interviews with the people who are around you (e.g. friends, professors et cetera).
 Doing so can help you vocalize and frame your answers to commonly asked questions in a concise, easy-to-grasp, and effective way.
 It would also help you present the best version of yourself to the panellists and identify key themes of your past experiences you may want to highlight during the interview.
 This can help you think through your answers out loud in a safe environment and receive feedback on how it sounds.
 Remember, your answers should be concise, easy to understand, thoughtful and jargon-free. - Know the material you have submitted VERY well and be prepared to answer questions about any of the application's components.
 Think of any gaps in your CV, a low grade you received, or a pivot in direction (e.g., you completed a degree in computer science and now want to pursue biology) and sketch out an explanation for those.
 No need to memorize answers, but it would be good to think of the main points you would like to mention. - Stay up to date with current affairs in your constituency and globally.
 Make efforts to keep yourself up to date with news in your constituency through various news platforms.
-We suggest subscribing to the daily international newsletters if you haven't already.
-And don't just consume information passively, make sure you have an opinion on the issue you're reading about. - Practice expressing what matters to you.
-Some people prefer writing in a journal or recording voice notes.
-Additionally, having casual conversations with mentors, family, and friends can be helpful. - Prepare answers to some generic questions such as the ones below (please note that these aren't guaranteed interview questions): - Tell me about yourself - How have you demonstrated leadership?
+When reading the news, don't just consume information passively, make sure you have an opinion on the issue you're reading about.
+While it is not possible to know about everything out there, you should be well-versed in those issues relevant to your area of interest.

+- Practice expressing what matters to you.
+Some people prefer writing in a journal or recording

+voice notes.
+Additionally, having casual conversations with mentors, family, and friends can be

+helpful.

+- Prepare answers to some generic questions such as the ones below (please note that these aren't guaranteed interview questions):

+- Tell me about yourself

+- How have you demonstrated leadership?

 - What are your strengths?

 - What are your weaknesses?

 - Why do you want to study at Oxford?

 - What are your plans for the future?

 - Do not over-prepare so much that you end up sounding too rehearsed.
 The interview is supposed to be a conversation that flows organically, so you don't want to end up just reciting memorized answers.